Search over 5 Border Terrier dogs across Australia

 Exercise

-Border Terriers need a good amount of exercise, both physical and mental.
-The easiest way to achieve both in one go is to take them for a walk.
-Walks allow them to use up their energy.
-They also stimulate their minds through sights, sounds and smells they encounter.
+Border Terriers require a substantial amount of exercise, both physical and mental.
+The easiest way to achieve both is through regular walks.

 Training